PinOliver/taiga-seedtime/README.md

 # Taiga Seedtime

 Taiga Seedtime is an agile estimation solution linked to Taiga.
-Taiga users can load their projects and estimate the relative weight of userSories chosen in a very fast way with this tool.
+Taiga users can load their projects and estimate the relative weight of user stories chosen in a very fast way with this tool.

 ## Installation